AriFordsham/GHCWiki/hackathon-projects.md

  * Cabalisation of the GHC library (#654)

  * Put two solid days of work into getting cabal-get finished and stable.
 Additionally, put as many packages into the DB as possible.

+ * Setting up GHC to build the base library using Cabal (since you have the GHC team, the Cabal team and the hmake team in one place!)
+   * Isaac Jones - I can be available for general Cabal questions as well.

+ * Hacking on Cabal-Get (not really a GHC thing!)
+   * Isaac Jones

 == More Project Suggestions ==